immuni-app/immuni-documentation/Technology Description.md

 - Broadcasting the RPIs through BLE signals
 - Collecting RPIs broadcast by other Mobile Clients
 - Periodically downloading the TEKs of users who tested positive for SARS-CoV-2 and decided to make them available for download
-- Computing Exposure Detection Summaries and Exposure Infos
+- Computing Exposure Detection Summaries and Exposure Info
 - Notifying the user if relevant
 - Allowing the user to upload their recent TEKs in the case that they test positive for the virus
-- Collecting and uploading the user’s Province of Domicile, Epidemiological Infos (if any), and Technical Infos
+- Collecting and uploading the user’s Province of Domicile, Epidemiological Info (if any), and Technical Info

 The Mobile Client includes the following parts:

 - **A/G Framework.** The Exposure Notification framework made available by Apple and Google to help developers implement contact tracing apps (see [Apple’s documentation](https://www.apple.com/covid19/contacttracing) and [Google’s documentation](https://www.google.com/covid19/exposurenotifications/)).
 Immuni leverages this framework.
-The A/G Framework is responsible for generating and storing the TEKs and RPIs, controlling the BLE interface, and providing Exposure Detection Summaries and Exposure Infos.
+The A/G Framework is responsible for generating and storing the TEKs and RPIs, controlling the BLE interface, and providing Exposure Detection Summaries and Exposure Info.
 - **App (iOS App and Android App).** The Immuni iOS or Android apps that users download from the App Store and Google Play respectively.
 The App is responsible for handling user interactions (including notifying users that they may be at risk) and for implementing the business logic (including all communications with the Backend Services).

 **Backend Services.** Immuni’s backend software and infrastructure, which include the following services:

 - **App Configuration Service.** This serves the Configuration Settings used by the App.
 - **OTP Service.** This facilitates the authorisation of the OTP used by the Mobile Client for authenticating with the Exposure Ingestion Service.
 The Healthcare Operator will collect the OTP from a consenting user who tested positive for SARS-CoV-2, and enter it into the HIS.
 The HIS will then record the OTP in a database, authorising it and making it accessible to the Exposure Ingestion Service.
 - **Exposure Ingestion Service.** When a Healthcare Operator informs a user that they tested positive for SARS-CoV-2, this service allows the user’s Mobile Client to start an upload of the TEKs it generated over the previous 14 days and their Province of Domicile.
-If any Epidemiological Infos from the previous 14 days are available, the Mobile Client will upload them too.
+If any Epidemiological Info from the previous 14 days are available, the Mobile Client will upload them too.
 - **Exposure Reporting Service.** This provides a scalable system to serve the TEKs of SARS-CoV-2 positive users to the Mobile Clients, after they were uploaded through the Exposure Ingestion Service.
 - **Analytics Service.** The National Healthcare Service needs to have some visibility into the number of devices the app is correctly functioning on, and the number of users Immuni is notifying.
 This helps it operate the system effectively, thereby minimising the epidemic’s health toll.
-The Analytics Service allows the upload of Province of Domicile, Epidemiological Infos (if any), and Technical Infos by the Mobile Client without identifying users.
+The Analytics Service allows the upload of Province of Domicile, Epidemiological Info (if any), and Technical Info by the Mobile Client without identifying users.
 The data have certain limitations enforced by the A/G Framework to protect user privacy.
 Further protection to user privacy is achieved by uploading such data without asking the user to authenticate, and without leveraging a user identifier or device identifier.

 ## Mobile Client